KP governs random growth off a one dimensional substrate: KP-II in special solutions of the KPZ equation

-Our next two examples are related with the last one.
+\vs Our next two examples are related with the setting of Thm. \ref{thm:spiked}.
 Here we abandon the setting of the KPZ equation and go back to random matrix distributions and the KPZ fixed point.